Niranjan-Pawar-07/TSEC_2025_CBC_Blockchain/README.md

 ## Overview

-Indian Trade Hub is a comprehensive blockchain-based solution designed to address the significant challenges faced by Indian businesses engaged in import-export activities.
+Trade Hub is a comprehensive blockchain-based solution designed to address the significant challenges faced by Indian businesses engaged in import-export activities.
 The platform streamlines global trade processes by enabling secure, transparent, and efficient cross-border transactions while ensuring compliance with global trade and ESG (Environmental, Social, and Governance) standards.

 ## Problem Statement

-Indian businesses engaged in import-export activities face significant challenges in achieving fast, cost-effective, and compliant cross-border transactions that align with WTO regulations and ESG standards.
+businesses engaged in import-export activities face significant challenges in achieving fast, cost-effective, and compliant cross-border transactions that align with WTO regulations and ESG standards.
 Existing trade systems often lack the necessary transparency, traceability, and automation, leading to:

 - Delays in trade processing
 - Increased operational costs